Quetiapine: 7 things you should know

-- Experts aren't exactly sure how quetiapine works but research has found it has an affinity for (binds to) receptors stimulated by neurotransmitters such as dopamine, histamine, and serotonin.
-Antipsychotic effects are thought to be related to a drug's ability to reduce transmission of dopamine in the reward center of the brain (known as the mesolimbic pathway).
+- Experts aren't exactly sure how quetiapine works but research suggests it binds to receptors in the brain stimulated by chemicals (neurotransmitters) such as dopamine, histamine, and serotonin.
+Antipsychotic effects are thought to be related to a drug's ability to reduce the transmission of dopamine in the reward center of the brain (known as the mesolimbic pathway).

 - Quetiapine belongs to a group of medicines known as atypical antipsychotics.
-Atypical means that quetiapine is less likely than older antipsychotics to cause side effects, and more likely to be effective in the treatment of symptoms such as lack of motivation and social withdrawal.
+Atypical means that quetiapine is less likely than older antipsychotics to cause movement-related side effects, and may be more effective in the treatment of symptoms such as lack of motivation and social withdrawal.

 - Quetiapine calms and sedates and is used to help reduce the incidence of psychotic thoughts in people with schizophrenia.

 - Quetiapine also helps to calm acute manic episodes in people with bipolar I disorder.
-It may be used as sole therapy or in addition to lithium or divalproex.
-When used as maintenance therapy for manic episodes in bipolar 1 disorder, it is best used in addition to lithium or divalproex.
+It may be used as the sole therapy or in addition to lithium or Divalproex.
+When used as maintenance therapy for manic episodes in bipolar 1 disorder, it is best used in addition to lithium or Divalproex.

 - Quetiapine may also be used off-label for other conditions such as generalized anxiety disorder.